Build your own ECS (part 3), change detection, events, tags, and commands

 }

 A system reads from resources by accessing world.resources.delta_time and writes by assigning to world.resources.game_time = ....
 No accessor functions, no per-resource fan-out.
+This is also where the event cursor from the events section lives, collision_cursor, cross-frame reader state with no better owner.
 The freecs macro shown later in the post generates the same shape from a Resources { delta_time: f32 } block at the macro site.
 We are building the hand-written equivalent.

 #A trivial schedule